 Causes of a Dog Stroke

-Dog strokes tend to only affect dogs that are very old or dogs that have a disease related to a blood clot or bleeding.
+Dog strokes tend to most frequently affect dogs that are very old or dogs that have a disease related to a blood clot or bleeding.
 Some diseases that significantly increase the chance of a dog stroke are Cushing’s disease, heart disease, diabetes, cancer, and kidney disease.
-Most owners of older dogs who get a stroke tend to euthanize their pets as the stroke has become life-threatening.
+Most dog owners whose pups have had a stroke choose to euthanize their companions; the quality of life for these animals is drastically reduced.
+This, however, is a decision that should be discussed with your vet – together you can determine the best course of action to assist your dog.

 2) Canine Vestibular Syndrome in Dogs